FRINXio/krakend-azure-plugin/README.md

 ### 4.2.
 Settings plugin for endpoint

-Setting the plugin in the config is done by appending the following JSON snippet:
+Setting the plugin in the config is done by appending the following JSON snippet to root of config file:

     "extra_config": {
-        "github.com/devopsfaith/krakend/transport/http/client/executor": {
+        "github_com/devopsfaith/krakend/transport/http/server/handler": {
             "name": "krakend-azure-plugin"
         }
     }